Wayne’s Word – February 24th, 2017

 February 24, 2017

 The uncharted territories of high school are filled with apprehension for both parents and their rising freshman students.
-As they make the transition to 9th grade, students may feel as if though they are being thrust into an entirely different world.
-From the last day of 8th grade and then eventually reaching the end of summer’s escape, student’s will return to classes met with the reality of no longer being the kings and queens of middle-school, but must now accept their role as the “new kids” on campus.
+As students make the transition to 9th grade, students may feel as if though they are being thrust into an entirely different world.
+From the last day of 8th grade and to the end of summer’s escape, students will return to classes met with the reality of no longer being the kings and queens of middle-school, but must now accept their role as the “new kids” on campus.
 As their children struggle to adjust to this new outlook on life, parents will have their own abundance of concerns.
-They will dwell on each decision there is to be made and worry about whether they are doing what is right for their students, but it’s important to remember, that there isn’t always a right answer, and that as a parent they just need to do the best they can.
+They will dwell on each decision and worry about whether they are doing what is right for their students, but it’s important to remember that there isn’t always a right answer.
 To borrow the proverb “it takes a village to raise a child”, it’s important for both students and parents to know they they are not alone in this journey.

-With major changes on the horizon, parents and their student’s need to be prepared for the long road that is ahead.
+With major changes on the horizon, parents and students need to be prepared for the long road ahead.
 Upon entering high school, students will find that the decisions they make regarding their academics and extracurricular activities will have consequences as the competition to outperform one another will slowly begin to be a primary focus.
 Fine arts will provide new opportunities to better themselves as artists and musicians, but will also bring forward new challenges as they work alongside talented, more mature students.
-Athletics will provide similar adversities as they must compete and train for positions on teams filled with older – and sometimes bigger and stronger – athletes.
+Athletics will provide similar adversities as they must compete and train for positions on teams filled with older – and sometimes bigger, stronger – athletes.
 Though these endeavors provide exciting new opportunities for students, they can also lead to frustrating, yet teachable, moments.

-9th grade will not necessarily be easy for students.
+Ninth grade will not necessarily be easy for students.
 This is a year seen as a “right of passage”.
 Due to this crisis of identity, parents will need to expect a slight push-back from their students as they wrestle to find their way.
-The greatest challenge is that during this exploration of the self, students will also be faced with greater academic tests, more homework, and a much larger general workload.
-Working with unfamiliar teachers and surrounded by even more unfamiliar upperclassmen, students will be doing everything thing they can just to stay on their feet.
+The greatest challenge during this exploration of the self is that students will also be faced with greater academic tests, more homework, and a much larger general workload.
+Working with unfamiliar teachers and surrounded by upperclassmen, students will be doing everything thing they can just to stay on their feet.
 In the midst of this onslaught of responsibilities students will still strive for more independence and fight for less imposed restrictions.
 It may take parents time to understand this “new” outlook on life that their students hold, but it’s important to remember that students need their parents now more than ever.
-It will be important for parents to remember during these times to take a deep breath, pray and then respond to their student and the situation.
+When conflicts arise, parents should take a deep breath, pray and then respond to their student and the situation.